-Dental implants are becoming more and more popular as people realize they are the next best thing to natural teeth.
-However, it is important to understand what the process is like to get an implant-supported prosthesis.
+Dental implants are becoming increasingly popular as people realize they are the next best thing to natural teeth.
+However, it is important to understand the process of getting an implant-supported prosthesis.
 Unlike a traditional dental restoration, the process is more invasive and requires at least one surgical procedure.
-Dr. Robert Gauthier is a Worcester, MA restorative dentist that works with local oral surgeons to offer teeth implants to patients with tooth loss.
-Below, we will show you what the process is like to have your teeth replaced with an implant supported restoration.
+Dr. Joseph Costa works with local oral surgeons to offer teeth implants to patients with tooth loss.
+Below, we will show you the process of having your teeth replaced with an implant-supported restoration.

-Every dental implant candidate will need to under-go an examination to determine if they qualify for this type of teeth replacement solution.
+Every dental implant candidate requires an examination to determine if they qualify for this type of teeth replacement solution.
 Sometimes pre-treatments are necessary before the patient can move forward with the process.
 This includes gum disease therapy, dental fillings, extractions, or bone grafts.
-Once these are completed, then we will be able to move on to the first step in the dental implant process.
+Once these are completed, we can move on to the first step in the dental implant process.

 Dental Implant Placement